kyleatprinceton/cos597e-f25/readings.md

 - Answering questions from others
 - Upvoting thoughtful questions and helpful answers

+{: .assignment}
-In addition, please come to class prepared with several points that will substantially contribute to the group discussion.
+Please come to each meeting prepared with the following points that will substantially contribute to the group discussion.

 - What problem is the paper solving and why is that problem important?
 - What was the previous state of the art and how does this paper